What to do in Kotor: the Most Picturesque Town in Montenegro

 check out Saint Luke's church from the back!

-St. Luke's church, a Baroque-style building near the city walls and its history starts in the 12th century.
+St. Luke's church is a Baroque-style building near the city walls and its history starts in the 12th century.

-It is located on a cozy square and it a very unique historic and archeological building.
-I took the top picture of the front of the church.
-You will see many other people taking pictures as well.
-But that's when most stop - at the front.
+It is located on a cute square and it is a unique historic and archeological building.
+I took this top picture of the facade of the church from the same spot as many other people were taking pictures as well.
+But that's where most people stop - at the front of the church.

-But St. Luke's church has some original walls at the back; don't miss the pretty round tower there (see pic below)!
-I kept taking pictures of it every day, it's so unique.
+But St. Luke's church has some original walls at the back; don't miss the pretty round tower there (see the 2nd picture)!
+I kept taking pictures of it every day I passed it, it just looks so unique!

 Our Lady of Health Church